stablekernel/aqueduct/source/docs/http/controller.md

 ## Modifying a Response with Middleware

-A middleware controller can adding *response modifier* to a request.
+A middleware controller can add *response modifier* to a request.
 When an endpoint controller eventually creates a response, these modifiers are applied to it before it is sent.
 Modifiers are added by invoking `addResponseModifier` on a request.

 ```dart
 class Versioner extends Controller {